-If you have an older home, you may find that you have to call a plumber more often than your neighbors.
+If you have an older home, you may find that you have to call your New Orleans plumbing team more often than your neighbors.
 Research shows that homeowners, depending on the age of their home, will call a plumber once every three years!
 This may seem a lot to some, yet others may get a plumber a couple of times a year.
 There are lot of different types of plumbing problems, but there are about eight common plumbing problems that every home owner will experience at some time.
 Below are the list of the 8 Most Common Plumbing Problems:

 - Dripping faucets